csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

 z = add(4, 5)
 ~~~

 As the C-extension implements the fully dynamic Python code (just using the
 Python C-API), transforming the pure Python module into C-extension gives
 normally only very modest speedups.
 However, as we will discuss in the
-following steps, by adding Cython language extensions into .pyx (so it is no
+following steps, by adding Cython language extensions into the code (so it is
-longer valid Python code) it is possible to achieve much more significant
+no longer valid Python code) it is possible to achieve much more significant
 performance improvements.